What We Use

 Astro, Hugo, 11ty

 Astro was a close second.
 Hugo is fast but we prefer React components.
+11ty is solid but the ecosystem is smaller.

 HostingAffiliate partner